Rishi3009/n8n-telegram-ChatBot-ai-agent/README.md

-# n8n Telegram AI Agent – Inventory + Email Automation
+# n8n Telegram AI Agent – GoogleSheet Data + Email Automation

 This project is an end-to-end automation built using **n8n**, combining:
 - AI Agent (LLM)
 - Telegram Bot
-- Google Sheets Inventory Database
+- Google Sheets Database
 - Gmail Email Automation

 The workflow allows users to:
 - Chat with a Telegram bot
-- Retrieve inventory data from Google Sheets
+- Retrieve data from Google Sheets
-- Automatically send emails containing inventory data in HTML format
+- Automatically send emails containing data in HTML format
 - Generate dynamic email subjects and content using the AI Agent

 ---